Doctor insights on:

 I went to see my aunt today so wonderin what alcohol/drugs cause squirmin n lot more gigglin to she has history of alcohol n dtug addiction please hel?

 Could be anything: Getting "high" usually includes a sense of euphoria and decreased inhibition.
 The symptoms you describe could be from abuse of almost anything or even represent an underlying medical or psychological condition.
 Have you talked to her about getting help?
-Also, not to be judgemental, but I hope you are not on all 3 of the medications on your profile at the same time.
+Also, not to be judgemental, but i hope you are not on all 3 of the medications on your profile at the same time.
 Opiates can be addictive. ...Read more

 "Liking": Liking something whether it be a substance or activity to the point where there is a preoccupation resulting in harm..
 Probably has to do with Dopamine in the brain which some people get more of a boost from than others.
 This is heavily genetically influenced.
 Some substances have such a profound effect that they tend to be more "addictive" than others-like smoked methamphetamine or nicotine. ...Read moreSee 1 more doctor answer

 Yes: About 50 percent of addiction is attributred to heredity.
 For some indivuduals this may be a higher percentage for others that develop addiction it may be lower.
 Usually heredity must cross with life circumstances, trauma, high stress, lack of coping skills, .
 Or even exposure to high amounts of a substance over time will change brain 'chemistry' and increase risk of addiction independent of genes. ...Read moreSee 2 more doctor answers

 Recovery program: For any addiction, you need help from your physician, often also an addiction medicine doctor, and a support group that works with the substance or behavior you're using addictively.
 If the addiction medicine doctor is not a psychiatrist, you also need a psychiatric evaluation so that any conditions complicating your recovery can be treated.
 Bottom line: don't do it alone, and you don't have to! ...Read more

 Let's treat cause: An evaluation by a well trained psychiatrist should clarify the depth, strength, causative factor(s) involved.
 An addiction similar to opiates or ''speed'' is unlikely.
 I suspect anxiety of a general to specific nature or a difficulty related to depression or compulsive behavior is more likely.
 All these are easier to treat than chemical addictions. ...Read moreSee 1 more doctor answer

 Impossible: To teach all here .
 With substance abuse, your brain cells change.
 Stop the substance and you get very sick, and some, can die.
 Example: alcohol wd (withdrawal), and benzo (valium like drugs)wd both can kill you.
 Its why jails are not allowed to keep these addicts but must admit to hosptal for safe detox, then jail.
 The body, esp brain cells change in an addict.
 Requires treatment.
 Google abam. ...Read moreSee 1 more doctor answer

 Like other addict.: Latest research suggests that the underlying mechanisms of food addiction are likely similar to other substances like drugs& alcohol.
 Especially rich sugary foods can cause spikes in dopamine which is very reinforcing to the body and leads to seeking out more of the food to get that boost again. ...Read more